wallabyway/OTG-client-sample/README.md

 - will show 'OTG: 44%' for 44% progress on conversion to OTG
 - will show 'OTG: complete' if the file has been converted to OTG.

-Once status shows 'OTG:complete', try opening the file, by double clicking it.
+Once 'status' shows 'OTG:complete', try opening the file, by double clicking it.

 This will open the OTG file in the standard forge viewer (with some minor changes to the [options variable](https://github.com/wallabyway/OTG-client-sample/blob/552c78b1fe8e1177f6694fd947a17fd189a8505b/public/js/ForgeViewer.js#L26-L29)
 ).
 To make sure it is loading OTG, look at the chrome debug network console, select 'WS', and look for web-sockets.
 That's how OTG transfers mesh data.
-You should hopefully notice that, for large things, OTG loads much faster than SVF.
+You should hopefully also notice that the file loads much faster.
+That's because it's now loading OTG rather than SVF (more noticable for large things).

-If you are experiencing slow loading with OTG, and web-socket time-out error messages, try adding `?disableIndexedDb=true` as a URN parameter.
+If you are experiencing stalling during loading with OTG, check the console for web-socket time-out error messages.
+You can try adding `?disableIndexedDb=true` as a URN parameter, to see if that fixes the problem.

 ## Part 2 - Starting the Node.js server

 > you'll need this to bypass the Autodesk white-list, for the time being (oddly enough, Chrome browsers allow `localhost:3000`, but safari doesn't )...